diegogsoares/TEMPLATE-PUSHER/README.md

-# Cisco ISE Basic API Calls Scripts

-This project is a collection of Scripts that leverage ISE APIs (ISE 2.4 and above) for basic tasks.
-This will save a lot of repetitive clicks
+# TEMPLATE PUSHER

+This project was create with an intent of pushing templates to several network devices at once and save time for setting up new configuration.
+This will save a lot of repetitive remote access connections to copy and paste the same config.
+Ita can also be used on a recurring basis to keep configuration consistency.

 ## Getting Started

-This folder contains sub-folders named according to specific ISE configurations.
-Inside each folder there is a script that allow operations like List, Create, Delete and Update.
-Some folders will have a template csv file that will be used as the source of informartion.

-Use -h option on each script to be presented with help.
+This folder is structured as following:

+backup - Will host all configuration backup taken before committing any changes to any device.

+config -

+templates -

+TEMPLATE

 ### Prerequisites